TEAR TROUGH FILLERS ADELAIDE

 The area between your lower eyelid and upper cheek is known as your tear trough.
 As you get older, this changes in appearance; it becomes longer, deeper and more shadowed.
 Although this is a normal process as we age, it gives the impression of being tired and less vibrant.

-Tear trough fillers rejuvenation is a specialised non-surgical aesthetic treatment performed using a hyaluronic acid injectable gel with built-in Lidocaine.
+Tear trough fillers rejuvenation is a specialised non-surgical aesthetic treatment performed using a natural product (term forbidden by TGA) injectable gel with built-in Lidocaine.
 This replaces lost volume and at the same time retains skin hydration.
 We may also suggest a treatment plan that includes strengthening the upper cheek to support the area as well as treating the tear trough itself for the best cosmetic result.
 Tear trough fillers are delivered with semi-permanent dermal fillers for a soft and natural correction.

 The strength of the skin in this area is another factor to consider: you may be recommended a treatment to improve the quality of your skin.

 What Does the Treatment Involve?

 Prior to the treatment: Topical anaesthetic will be applied for 20-30 minutes prior to the treatment

-The procedure: After cleaning the area with antiseptic, the doctor will mark the treated area for a precise treatment.
+The Procedure: After cleaning the area with antiseptic, the doctor will mark the treated area for precise treatment.
 Dermal filler is injected using a special blunt needle (cannula), which help prevent risks of puncture blood vessels that cause bruising, or risk of injecting into blood vessels, in small amounts and in precise locations into your skin so that there is total control over the procedure.
 The doctor will then massage the area for a smooth result.
 During the procedure, you are fully awake.
 You hold a mirror and are in complete control of the procedure’s results.

 Post-treatment: You should avoid touching or applying make up on the treated area for 6 hours in order to prevent infection.
 Specific post-treatment instructions will be discussed with you by our Clinic Coordinator on the day of treatment